-The Agency may legally issue both short-term and long-term debt, using the debt instruments described below.
+Repayment and Security.
+The Agency may issue debt, including but not limited to revenue bonds, general obligation bonds, capital leases, lease-purchase findings, certificates of participation, among others.
 The Agency in consultation with the Agency Counsel, Bond Counsel and Financial Advisors, shall determine the most appropriate instrument for a proposed bond sale.